 - Connection with Tileyard Studios and wider music industry enables you to build impressive songwriting network.

-- Global songwriting opportunities in Nashville and California make for a truly international postgraduate course.
+- Opportunities for international collaboration and engagement make for a truly international postgraduate course.